What is a distribution control system?

 What is an example of a distribution control system?

 Distribution control systems are used in a wide variety of industries and applications.
-In industrial plants, power plants, oil refineries, and chemical plants, they monitor and control the process.
+In industrial plants, power plants (opens in new tab), oil refineries (opens in new tab), and chemical plants, they monitor and control the process.
 In manufacturing facilities, they can be used to monitor and control the manufacturing process and other functions, such as heating or cooling systems within a factory building.

 One example of a DCS is the supervisory control and data acquisition (opens in new tab) (SCADA) system used in power plants.
 SCADA systems are responsible for monitoring and controlling electrical power generation, transmission, and distribution.
 They enable operators to remotely monitor parameters such as voltage, current, and frequency and control devices such as circuit breakers and switches.